Kruise Leeming: Leeds Rhinos

-It was announced in early 2020 that Leeming would join the Leeds Rhinos.
+It was announced in early 2020 that Leeming would join Leeds.

 On 17 October 2020, he played in the 2020 Challenge Cup Final victory for Leeds over Salford at Wembley Stadium.

 In round 8 of the 2021 Super League season, Leeming scored two tries for Leeds in a 60-16 victory over Castleford.

 In the 2021 Magic Weekend, Leeming scored a try and kicked a drop goal in Leeds 25-24 victory over Hull FC.

 Leeming played a total of 23 games for Leeds in the 2021 Super League season including the club's 36-8 loss against St Helens in the semi-final.

 In round 17 of the 2022 Betfred Super League season, Leeming scored two tries for Leeds in a 62-16 victory over Hull F.C.

 On 24 September 2022, Leeming played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.
 Leeming scored a try in the first half of the match.

+Gold Coast

+In March 2023, Leeming requested an immediate release from his Leeds contract which was granted by the club.
+On 2 April 2023, it was confirmed that Leeming had signed a one-year deal with the Gold Coast.

+Leeming became the second African-born man to play in the NRL after Jarrod Saffy.

+Wigan Warriors

+In July 2023, many clubs approached Leeming but following conversations with coach Matty Peet, Kruise signed a contract to join Super League side Wigan from 2024 on a four-year deal.

+In round 1 of the 2024 Super League season, Leeming made his club debut for Wigan in their 32-4 victory over Castleford.

+On 24 February 2024, Leeming played in Wigan's 2024 World Club Challenge final victory over Penrith scoring a try during the first half.

+On 8 June, Leeming played in Wigan's 2024 Challenge Cup final victory over Warrington from the interchange bench.

+On 12 October, Leeming played in Wigan's 9-2 2024 Super League grand final victory over Hull Kingston Rovers.

+On 9 October 2025, Leeming played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.

 International career

 In July 2018 he was selected in the England Knights Performance squad.
-Later that year he was selected for the England Knights on their tour of Papua New Guinea.
+Later that year he was selected for the Knights on their tour of Papua New Guinea.
 He played against Papua New Guinea at the Lae Football Stadium.

-Kruise was called up to the England Knights squad in 2019.
-In 2019 he was selected for the England Knights against Jamaica at Headingley Rugby Stadium.
+Kruise was called up to the England Knights squad in 2019 and selected for the test against Jamaica at Headingley Rugby Stadium.

-On 25 June 2021 he played for the Combined Nations All Stars in their 26-24 victory over England, staged at the Halliwell Jones Stadium, Warrington, as part of England’s 2021 Rugby League World Cup preparation.
+In June 2021 he played for the Combined Nations All Stars in their 26-24 victory over England at Warrington, as part of England’s preparation for the ultimately postponed 2021 Rugby League World Cup.
+A year later, Leeming featured again as the All-Stars were defeated 18-4 as part of England's preparations for the postponed tournament.